Team-BRAPA/nnsvs-ptbr-brapa-support/README_EN.md

  1. /hed

  	`brapa.hed` - .hed file containing the most common phonemes among Brazilian accents for training

+ 	`brapa_full.hed` - .hed file containing the ALL the phonemes available on BRAPA sheet

  2. /dic

-	`brapa_phonemes.table` - table containing phonemes used from the BRAPA list
+	`brapa_phonemes.table` - table containing all the phonemes on BRAPA list

 ## 🎶 Example
 Example of model trained with 8 minutes of data, using [OpenUtau](https://github.com/stakira/OpenUtau) as an editing tool